Corporate Outreach

 See our campaign.

-Working with supermarket chains on producing animal welfare policies
+Working with food retailers on animal welfare and their plant-based offer

 Vegan guide for universities and caterers

-In 2017, we completely revised and expanded to 180 pages our practical guide for large-scale vegan catering, which was originally published in 2015.
-The Vegan Guide offers recommendations regarding plant-based alternatives to animal products and more than 80 recipes specially designed for canteen kitchens.
+Our practical 180-pages guide for large-scale catering offers recommendations regarding plant-based alternatives to animal products and more than 80 recipes specially designed for canteen kitchens.
 The Vegan Guide has received coverage in the trade press, and we have also directly contacted decision-makers in the gastronomic industry in order to distribute it.
 More than 1,000 stakeholders received a copy of the guide in 2017.
-It can be ordered from our website as a print version or downloaded.
+It can be downloaded from our website.

 We have received lots of positive feedback, with one caterer reporting that the Vegan Guide has been used as a basis for expanding the internal pool of recipes and the goods management system (and it is entirely possible that other caterers have done the same).

-Since 2016, 50% of the offering in university canteens in Germany is vegetarian or vegan – a development that we are proud to have supported through our Vegan Guide and other measures.
+Today more than 50% of the offering in student dining halls in Germany is vegetarian or vegan a development that we are proud to have supported through our Vegan Guide and other measures.

-• Getting a national pizza chain to test and to later fully implement and increase vegan options
+• Getting a national pizza chain to test, and to later fully implement and increase, their plant-based options

-• Getting producers of vegetarian and vegan meats to offer more vegan products
+• Getting producers of vegetarian and vegan meats to offer more plant-based products

-• Increasing the number of vegan options at Deutsche Bahn restaurants (only operator of long-distance trains)
+• Increasing the number of plant-based options at the restaurants of Deutsche Bahn (the only operator of long-distance trains in Germany)

-• Cooperating with universities to implement more and better vegan options and working on their communication
+• Cooperating with universities to implement more and better plant-based options and working on their communication

-• Working with supermarket chains to offer more vegan products and to positively communicate around the topic
+• Working with supermarket chains to expand their plant-based products and to positively communicate around the topic

-Website and newsletter for food industry decision makers
+Website and newsletter: Insights for food industry decision makers